langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 type = "post"
 +++

 JPEG XL and AVIF are arguably the two main contenders in the battle to replace JPEG as the next-generation image format.
 There are other formats in the race, like HEIC and WebP 2, but the former is subject to licensing patents (and possibly not royalty-free), and the second is still in development and seems that it [may never see the light of day](https://chromium.googlesource.com/codecs/libwebp2/+/1251ca748c17278961c0d0059b744595b35a4943^%21/) as a production-ready image format anyway.
-The original WebP is not even a contender as it is [inferior in all aspects](https://afosto.com/blog/avif-vs-webp-format/).
+The original WebP is not even a contender as it is [inferior in all aspects](https://afosto.com/blog/avif-vs-webp-format/), and you should probably [**never** use it for photography](https://eng.aurelienpierre.com/2021/10/webp-is-so-great-except-its-not/) anyway.

 First, a quick browser support test: